XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Discussion

-In contrast, our multi-wavelength modeling of the afterglow emission suggests the formation of a relativistic jet observed on-axis and interacting with a moderately dense circumburst medium.
-In this context, the prompt emission can be naturally interpreted as arising from internal dissipation within the jet, favoring non-thermal models typically associated with relativistic jet.
-The detection of an associated SN Type Ic-BL firmly establishes its origin from the core-collapse of a massive star.
+In contrast, our multiwavelength modeling of the afterglow emission suggests the formation of a relativistic jet observed on-axis and interacting with a moderately dense circumburst medium.
+In this context, the prompt emission can be naturally interpreted as arising from internal dissipation within the jet, favoring nonthermal models typically associated with relativistic jet.
+The detection of an associated SN Type Ic-BL firmly establishes its origin from the core collapse of a massive star.
 The SN~2024aiiq properties are consistent with those typically observed in long GRBs, exhibiting harder and more energetic prompt emissions.

-Combining the prompt and afterglow analyzes, we derive a GRB efficiency \citep[e.g.,][]{lloyd-ronning2004a} of $\zeta = 0.02^{+0.02}_{-0.01}$ for Model~1 (full dataset) and $\zeta = 0.01^{+0.04}_{-0.01}$ for Model~2 (thermal component subtracted).
+Combining the prompt and afterglow analyzes, we derive a GRB efficiency \citep[e.g.,][]{lloyd-ronning2004a} of $\zeta = 0.02^{+0.02}_{-0.01}$ for the full dataset and $\zeta = 0.01^{+0.04}_{-0.01}$ for the dataset with the thermal component subtracted.
 Both models suggest a relatively low gamma-ray efficiency below $\sim$2\%.
 We note, however, that these estimates remain uncertain given the limited dataset and the assumptions involved in our modeling.
 Similar low efficiencies have been reported for soft X-ray transients such as EP240414a \citep{sun2025a}, although in that case, the afterglow evolution includes a rebrightening.
 For these soft events, the low apparent efficiency might be interpreted in terms of off-axis viewing from a structured jets with a narrow jet core \citep{ren2026a}, from a jet-cocoon viewed off-axis \citep{zheng2025a} or possibly by a jet surrounded by a dense circumstellar material \citep{hamidani2025a}.
 By comparison, XRF~241001A does not show evidence of a rebrightening, and the afterglow modeling favors a jet viewed on axis, indicating that the low gamma-ray efficiency is likely intrinsic to the outflow rather than driven by geometric effects.
-These results suggest that XRF~241001A was produced by a massive star and was powered by a weak relativistic jet observed on-axis with low gamma-ray efficiency production.
-In this scenario, this event would belong to the soft, low-luminosity tail of the long GRB distribution \citep[e.g.,][]{barraud2005a} and might result from a baryon-loaded GRB with a low Lorentz factor, often referred to as a “dirty fireball” \citep{dermer1999b}.